-The income of ACM's PRC subsidiaries is distributable to their shareholders after transfers to reserves as required under relevant PRC laws and regulations and the subsidiaries' Articles of Association.
-As stipulated by the relevant laws and regulations in the PRC, the PRC subsidiaries are required to maintain reserves, including reserves for statutory surpluses and public welfare funds that are not distributable to shareholders.
-A PRC subsidiary's appropriations to the reserves are approved by its board of directors.
-At least 10% of annual statutory after-tax profits, as determined in accordance with PRC accounting standards and regulations, is required to be allocated to the statutory surplus reserves.
-If the cumulative total of the statutory surplus reserves reaches 50% of a PRC subsidiary's registered capital, any further appropriation is optional.
+The income of ACM's mainland China subsidiaries is distributable to their shareholders after transfers to reserves as required under relevant mainland China laws and regulations and the subsidiaries' Articles of Association.
+As stipulated by the relevant laws and regulations in mainland China, mainland China subsidiaries are required to maintain reserves, including reserves for statutory surpluses and public welfare funds that are not distributable to shareholders.
+A mainland China subsidiary's appropriations to the reserves are approved by its board of directors.
+At least 10% of annual statutory after-tax profits, as determined in accordance with mainland China accounting standards and regulations, is required to be allocated to the statutory surplus reserves.
+If the cumulative total of the statutory surplus reserves reaches 50% of a mainland China subsidiary's registered capital, any further appropriation is optional.

-Statutory surplus reserves may be used to offset accumulated losses or to increase the registered capital of a PRC subsidiary, subject to approval from the relevant PRC authorities, and are not available for dividend distribution to the subsidiary's shareholders.
-The PRC subsidiaries are prohibited from distributing dividends unless any losses from prior years have been offset.
+Statutory surplus reserves may be used to offset accumulated losses or to increase the registered capital of a mainland China subsidiary, subject to approval from the relevant mainland China authorities, and are not available for dividend distribution to the subsidiary's shareholders.
+The mainland China subsidiaries are prohibited from distributing dividends unless any losses from prior years have been offset.
 Except for offsetting prior years' losses, however, statutory surplus reserves must be maintained at a minimum of 25% of share capital after such usage.
-ACM Shanghai estimated a statutory surplus reserve of \$16,881 and \$8,312 based on an accumulated profit as of December 31, 2022 and 2021, respectively, which is included in the statutory surplus reserve in the consolidated balance sheets.
+ACM Shanghai estimated a statutory surplus reserve of \$30,060 and \$16,881 based on an accumulated profit as of December 31, 2023 and 2022, respectively, which is included in the statutory surplus reserve in the consolidated balance sheets.